 This is a top-loading backpack, but you can access the main compartment from multiple sides, including the front and the bottom.
 The latter access is through the sleeping bag compartment – there is an internal divider inside, but you can always unzip it to get to the main compartment.

 Another thing I love about this backpack is that the hip belt pockets are made from entirely waterproof materials, with YKK Aqua Guard zippers.
 Which means that the things you put in these pockets (your smartphone) will stay entirely dry no matter how much it is raining outside.

-Additionally, this pack features multiple external pockets and attachment points, so it will be really easy to stay organized.
+Additionally, the Baltoro (full review here) features multiple external pockets and attachment points, so it will be really easy to stay organized.
 There’s even a dedicated slot on the shoulder strap for your sunglasses, which just goes to show how much thought was put into the design of details of this pack.

 The Deuter Aircontact Lite is another premium option.
 It is a great expedition backpack by a trusted brand, and it has some pretty amazing features.
 Like the dual density foam that feels incredibly comfortable against your back, and the highly adjustable back system that allows everyone to get the perfect fit.

 One thing that I love about this backpack is how lightweight it is.
 It has a really big capacity, but it still weighs well under 5 lbs, which makes it one of the lightest expedition backpacks you can get.
 And that’s a pretty big plus, considering that nobody want a heavy backpack when they already have 50 lbs of gear to put in it.

 The backpack has a basic capacity of 65 liters, but you have the option to expand it, which adds another 10 liters to its total capacity.
 That is a pretty great feature because it makes the backpack more versatile, and it allows you to make it a bit smaller when you don’t need to full 75 liters.